hjko0530/Homework-2/README.md

 ## Problem 5
 What is a sandwich attack, and how might it impact you when initiating a swap?

 > Solution
+A sandwich attack is a type of front-running attack where a malicious actor places two orders around the same time as a target transaction to manipulate the price in their favor.
+This can impact a swap by causing the trader to receive less favorable prices due to the sudden price movement caused by the attacker's orders.